 “This is quite a new trend.
 NAO will give students with special needs a chance to not only interact with a robot, but see how engaged they will be as a result of these interactions,” said Dr. Karsenti.
 “The goal of this program is to collect data so that we can evaluate the impact that NAO will have with these students, and give us a better understanding of how much of an impact a progressive, level-based, mastery-based robot education can have.”

 ROBOCUP INTERNATIONAL IN MONTREAL

-RoboCup 2018 will be the largest robotics and artificial intelligence event ever to be held in Montreal.
-Based on the previous RoboCup International events, the city of Montreal and Palais des congrès have estimated the economic benefits to be about $10 million.
-Open to the public, this event is expected to bring in over 4,000 RoboCup participants from over 35 countries and more than 30,000 visitors worldwide.
-Dr. Changjiu Zhou, Vice-President and Trustee of the RoboCup Federation, travelled from Singapore to attend the press conference.
-Dr. Zhou is the Director of Advanced Robotics and Intelligent Control Centre at Singapore Polytechnic University as well as the driver of the Singapore Smart Nation Initiative and RoboCup Asia-Pacific Advisory Board.
+RoboCup 2018 will be the largest robotics and artificial intelligent event ever to be held in our city and this year.
+Based on the previous RoboCup International events, the city of Montreal and Palais des congrès have estimated the economical benefits to be about $10 million.
+This event is expected to attract over 4,000 participants from around the world.
+It will be open to the public and attract over 30,000 visitors from around the world Dr. Changjiu Zhou, vice-president and Trustee of the RoboCup Federation, flew in from Singapore to attend the press conference.
+Dr. Zhou is the Center Director of Advanced Robotics and Intelligent Control Centre at Singapore Polytechnic University as well as the driver of the Singapore Smart Nation Initiative and RoboCup Asia-Pacific Advisory Board.